 Investigating Consumer Complaints

 In July 2011, a year after the CFPB’s founding, the bureau began its consumer response operations to accept and process direct consumer complaints.
 Consumers can file complaints through its website and by telephone, mail, fax and email.
-The CFPB first accepted complaints about credit cards but later began allowing complaints about mortgages, bank services, consumer loans and private student loans.
+The CFPB first accepted complaints about credit cards but later allowed complaints about mortgages, bank services, consumer loans and private student loans.

 After the bureau screens a consumer complaint and decides to investigate, it then communicates with the respective company.
 The company must report back to both the consumer and the CFPB within 15 days, detailing how it intends to respond to the complaint.
 More than 80% of complaints received are sent to companies for review and response.